GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

             .\RunAssessment.bat -serverName [servername\instanceName] -useDefaultCreds

         Notes:
-            1) Google Database Migration Assessment Data Extractor extracts data for the entire database.
+            1) Google Database Migration Assessment Data Extractor extracts data for all user databases present in the instance
+            2) Collection scripts should be executed from an "Administrator Mode" command prompt

 4. Results
 ----------